-Voss has given numerous press interviews or contributed to: the Wall Street Journal, Barron’s, Business Week, Bloomberg, Institutional Investor, Reuters, Money, the Wall Street Transcript, Smart Money, Journal of Private Equity, Journal of Behavioral Finance, Seeking Alpha, public radio’s Marketplace Business, the BBC’s Today Programme, U.S. News & World Report, Red Herring, Value Line, Blog on Books, AskMen.com, Trust Across America, Cafe Mutual (India), etc. You might have seen him on television speaking about the importance of analysis coupled with intuition in order to generate excellent investment returns.
+Voss has given numerous press interviews or contributed to: the Wall Street Journal, Barron’s, Business Week, Bloomberg, Institutional Investor, Reuters, Money, the Wall Street Transcript, Smart Money, Journal of Private Equity, Journal of Behavioral Finance, Seeking Alpha, public radio’s Marketplace Business, the BBC’s Today Programme, Morningstar responds to an Alpha Wounds article, U.S. News & World Report, Red Herring, Value Line, Blog on Books, AskMen.com, Trust Across America, Cafe Mutual (India), etc. You might have seen him on television speaking about the importance of analysis coupled with intuition in order to generate excellent investment returns.
 Or you might have seen one of his pieces written in his previous role as a Forbes Contributor.

 You may also have read about Jason in other authors’ books, including Patricia Aburdene’s Conscious Money: Living, Creating, and Investing with Your Values for a Sustainable New Prosperity, David Houle’s Entering the Shift Age: The End of the Information Age and the New Era of Transformation, Tom Brakke’s Letters to a Young Analyst: advice and resources for aspiring investment professionals, and Chinhwee Tan and Tom R. Robinson’s Asian Financial Statement Analysis.

 Other noteworthy accomplishments include: his October 21, 2004 epiphany in which he realized there was going to be a global recession, a realization that led to his retirement August 19, 2005; and his calling of the March 9, 2009 market low just several days after the fact on his “What My Intuition Tells Me Now” blog.